Differential Housing Repair

 Also, to help prevent oil leakage, each the inserts were installed using Loctite threadlocker compound.

-Note that, when installed, one of the four locking keys of each insert was located in the area of the differential housing pilot counterbore.
+Note that, when installed, one of the four locking keys of each insert happened to be located in the area of the differential housing pilot counterbore.

 In this step, the Keensert locking keys were driven-in to lock the insert into the housing.